yashhere/tufte.yashagarwal.in/content/posts/2017-12-28-setting-up-ssh-agent-in-i3.md

 date: "2017-12-27T20:21:09+05:30"
 title: "Setting Up SSH Agent in i3"
 type: posts
+categories:
+    - Linux
+    - customization
+    - System Administration
 tags:
     - i3
     - SSH
-  - Configuration
-  - Hacks
+    - Arch Linux
 ---

 In this post, I will write about the procedure to correctly setup SSH and GPG agents in the i3 window manager.
 To follow this post, you need to have ssh-keys and your private GPG keys ready.
 If you do not already have these keys with you, I will describe the process of creating the keys.